 FAQs: Real Estate Law

-How Important is the Real Estate Contract?
+How Important is the NY Real Estate Contract of Sale?

-Furthermore, the loan commitment often lists conditions that must be satisfied before the bank will designate the loan as “clear to close.”
+Furthermore, the mortgage loan commitment often lists conditions that must be satisfied before the bank will designate the loan as “clear to close.”
 Providing the requested documentation or otherwise satisfying these conditions may take some time.

-If the Seller does not have a current survey, the Purchaser’s attorney might be able to locate a recent survey, which may be sufficient, when accompanied by a current survey inspection and survey reading.
+If the Seller does not have a current survey, the Purchaser’s attorney might be able to locate a recent survey, which might be sufficient, when accompanied by a current survey inspection and survey reading.
 Otherwise, a surveyor will need to inspect the property and prepare a new survey.

-If the Purchaser and Seller are both anxious to expedite the closing, it may be possible to shorten the time period from contract signing to closing, however sometimes delays cannot be controlled by either the Purchaser , the Seller, or their real estate lawyers.
+If the Purchaser and Seller are both anxious to expedite the closing, it may be possible to shorten the time period from contract signing to closing, however sometimes delays cannot be controlled by either the Purchaser, the Seller, or their real estate lawyers.

 What are “Closing Costs” and Why Am I Paying So Much Money at the Closing?